LiorKogan/V1/README.md

 * A 'positive' component - _any person whose first name is Brandon_
 * A negator - _does not_
-* One or more 'negative' component - _own a white horse_
+* One or more 'negative' components - _own a white horse_

 An assignment matches the pattern only if: